-Welcome to Louis (Lou) Dawson's backcountry skiing information and opinion website.
-Lou's passion for the past forty years has been alpinism, climbing, mountaineering and skiing -- along with all manner of outdoor recreation.
+Welcome to Louis (Lou) Dawson's backcountry skiing information & opinion website.
+Lou's passion for the past 50 years has been alpinism, climbing, mountaineering and skiing -- along with all manner of outdoor recreation.
 He has authored numerous books and articles about

-backcountry skiing and is well known as the first person to ski down all 54 of Colorado's 14,000-foot peaks, otherwise known as the
+ski touring and is well known as the first person to ski down all 54 of Colorado's 14,000-foot peaks, otherwise known as the

-Backcountry skiing is a dangerous sport.
-You may be killed or severely injured if you do any form of randone, randonnee and randonnée skiing.
-The information on this website is intended only as general information.
-While the authors and editors of the information on this website make every effort to present useful information, due to human error the information, text and images contained within this website may be inaccurate, false, or out-of-date.
+Backcountry skiing is dangerous.
+You may be killed or severely injured if you do any form of ski mountaineering, skimo randonnee and randonnée skiing.
+The information and news on this website is intended only as general information.
+Due to human error and passing time, the information, text and images contained within this website may be inaccurate, false, or out-of-date.
 By using, reading or viewing the information provided on this website, you agree to absolve the owners of Wild Snow as well as content contributors of any liability for injuries or losses incurred while using such information.
-Furthermore, you agree to use any of this website's information, maps, photos, or binding mounting instructions or templates at your own risk, and waive Wild Snow its owners and contributors of any liability for use of said items for backcountry skiing or any other use.
+Furthermore, you agree to use any of this website's information, maps, photos, or binding mounting instructions templates at your own risk, and waive Wild Snow owners and contributors of liability for use of said items for ski touring or any other use.

 lou,